ietf-wg-asdf/SDF/sdf.md

 richer types in future versions of this specification (possibly more of which can be borrowed from json-schema.org).

-Note that `odmProperty` definitions (and `odmData` definitions in general) are not intended to constrain the formats of data used for communication over network interfaces.
+Note that `sdfProperty` definitions (and `sdfData` definitions in general) are not intended to constrain the formats of data used for communication over network interfaces.
 Where needed, data definitions for payloads of protocol messages are expected to be part of the protocol binding.

-### odmAction
+### sdfAction

-`odmAction` is provided to model affordances that, when triggered, have more effect than just reading, updating, or observing Thing state, often resulting in some outward physical effect (which, itself, cannot be modeled in SDF).
+`sdfAction` is provided to model affordances that, when triggered, have more effect than just reading, updating, or observing Thing state, often resulting in some outward physical effect (which, itself, cannot be modeled in SDF).
 From a programmer's perspective, they might be considered to be roughly analogous to method calls.

-Actions may have multiple data parameters; these are modeled as input data and output data (using `odmData`, i.e., the same entries as for `odmProperty` definitions).
+Actions may have multiple data parameters; these are modeled as input data and output data (using `sdfData`, i.e., the same entries as for `sdfProperty` definitions).
-Actions may be long-running, that is to say that the effects may not take place immediately as would be expected for an update to an `odmPoperty`; the effects may play out over time and emit action results.
+Actions may be long-running, that is to say that the effects may not take place immediately as would be expected for an update to an `sdfPoperty`; the effects may play out over time and emit action results.
 Actions may also not always complete and may result in application errors, such as an item blocking the closing of an automatic door.

 Actions may have (or lack) qualities of idempotency and side-effect safety.

-The current version of SDF only provides data constraint modeling and semantics for the input and output data of `odmAction` entries.
+The current version of SDF only provides data constraint modeling and semantics for the input and output data of `sdfAction` entries.
 Again, data definitions for payloads of protocol messages, and detailed protocol settings for invoking the action, are expected to be part of the protocol binding.

-### odmEvent
+### sdfEvent

-`odmEvent` is provided to model "happenings" associated with an odmObject that may result in a signal being stored or emitted as a result.
+`sdfEvent` is provided to model "happenings" associated with an sdfObject that may result in a signal being stored or emitted as a result.

-Note that there is a trivial overlap with odmProperty state changes, which may also be defined as events but are not generally required to be defined as such.
+Note that there is a trivial overlap with sdfProperty state changes, which may also be defined as events but are not generally required to be defined as such.
-However, `odmEvents` may exhibit certain ordering, consistency, and reliability requirements that are expected to be supported in various implementations of `odmEvent` that do distinguish odmEvent from odmProperty.
+However, `sdfEvents` may exhibit certain ordering, consistency, and reliability requirements that are expected to be supported in various implementations of `sdfEvent` that do distinguish sdfEvent from sdfProperty.
 For instance, while a state change may simply be superseded by another state change, some events are "precious" and need to be preserved even if further events follow.

-The current version of SDF only provides data constraint modeling and semantics for the output data of `odmEvent` entries.
+The current version of SDF only provides data constraint modeling and semantics for the output data of `sdfEvent` entries.
 Again, data definitions for payloads of protocol messages, and detailed protocol settings for invoking the action, are expected to be part of the protocol binding.

-### odmData
+### sdfData

-`odmData` is provided separate from `odmProperty` to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up `odmProperty` items and serve as input and output data for `odmAction` and `odmEvent` items.
+`sdfData` is provided separate from `sdfProperty` to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up `sdfProperty` items and serve as input and output data for `sdfAction` and `sdfEvent` items.

-It is a common use case for such a data definition to be shared between an `odmProperty` item and input or output parameters of an `odmAction` or output data provided by an `odmEvent`.
+It is a common use case for such a data definition to be shared between an `sdfProperty` item and input or output parameters of an `sdfAction` or output data provided by an `sdfEvent`.
-`odmData` definitions also enable factoring out extended application data types such as mode and machine state enumerations to be reused across multiple definitions that have similar basic characteristics and requirements.
+`sdfData` definitions also enable factoring out extended application data types such as mode and machine state enumerations to be reused across multiple definitions that have similar basic characteristics and requirements.

-### odmThing
+### sdfThing

-Back at the top level, `odmThing` enables construction of models for complex devices that will use one or more `odmObject` definitions.
+Back at the top level, `sdfThing` enables construction of models for complex devices that will use one or more `sdfObject` definitions.

-An `odmThing` definition can refine the metadata of the definitions it is composed from: other odmThing definitions and odmObject definitions.
+An `sdfThing` definition can refine the metadata of the definitions it is composed from: other sdfThing definitions and sdfObject definitions.

-### odmProduct
+### sdfProduct

-`odmThing` has a derived class `odmProduct`, which can be used to indicate a top level inventory item with a Stock-Keeping Unit (SKU) identifier and other particular metadata.
+`sdfThing` has a derived class `sdfProduct`, which can be used to indicate a top level inventory item with a Stock-Keeping Unit (SKU) identifier and other particular metadata.
-Structurally, there is no difference between the two; semantically, an `odmProduct` is intended to describe a class of complete Things.
+Structurally, there is no difference between the two; semantically, an `sdfProduct` is intended to describe a class of complete Things.